2017 Honda Civic vs. 2017 Toyota Corolla

 Max Fuel Economy

-As you can already see, the Honda Civic is, without question, the more confident performer in the group.
-What might surprise you is that it’s also offered with better max fuel economy.
+The Honda Civic offers better max fuel economy.
 In fact, on the turbocharged 1.5L inline-four engine, the Civic gets an EPA-estimated 42 mpg highway and 31 mpg city*.
 Max fuel economy on the Corolla tops out on the LE ECO trim level at 40 mpg highway and 30 mpg city.

 Both of these models are compact sedans that can seat up to five passengers at a time, but when you want more room for everyone to stretch out, you’ll want to go with the new Honda Civic.
 That’s because the total interior volume of the Civic is measured at 112.9 cubic feet, which is noticeably larger than the Corolla’s interior volume of 110.5 cubic feet.